unionai/unionai-docs/source/data-input-output/task-input-and-output.md

 ## Metadata store

 The metadata store is located in the dedicated Union object store in your data plane.
-Depending on your cloud provider, this may be an AWS S3 or GCS bucket.
+Depending on your cloud provider, this may be an AWS S3, Google Cloud Storage, or Azure Blob Storage bucket.

 This data is accessible to the control plane.
 It is used to run and manage workflows and is surfaced in the UI.